Fostidich/Caster/README.md

 ## Current objectives

 The first implementation of the project will allow the user to render and utilize simple models.
+Player will be able to move and have some little interaction with map point of interest.

 - Display a grid map
     - Each cell is assigned a tile texture